-Nishan-e-Haider – Pakistan’s Highest Military Award for Bravery We salute the Soldiers of Pakistan Army who faught and gave their lives for our great country, Pakistan.
+Nishan-e-Haider – Pakistan’s Highest Military Award for Bravery We salute the Soldiers of the Pakistan Army who fought and gave their lives for our great country, Pakistan.
 The Highest Military Award of Pakistan Has Been Awarded to Shaheed Soldiers Who Have Shown Bravery and Courage in Times Of War & Border Battles (1948, 1956, 1965, 1971, 1999).
 Youm-e-Difa 6th September has great importance for the Pakistani to remember to sacrifices of our great heroes.

 Major Raja Aziz Bhatti Shaheed